UW Voluntary Investment Program

 Rollover your old retirement plan

 If you have retirement savings in another employer’s plan or in an individual retirement account (IRA), you can transfer it to your VIP account in most cases.
 Doing so makes it easier to manage your savings and plan for your retirement.
-For details about rolling over your old accounts, contact Fidelity Investments.
+For details about rolling over your old accounts, contact TIAA.

 Loans